Shigeyoshi Mochizuki: Club career

 Mochizuki was born in Shizuoka on 9 July 1973.
-After graduating from University of Tsukuba, he joined Nagoya Grampus Eight with teammate Takayuki Nishigaya in 1996.
-The club won the 2nd place at 1996–97 Asian Cup Winners' Cup.
+After graduating from the University of Tsukuba, he joined Nagoya Grampus Eight with teammate Takayuki Nishigaya in 1996.
+The club were runners-up in the 1996–97 Asian Cup Winners' Cup.
 In July 2000, he moved to Kyoto Purple Sanga with Takashi Hirano.
-However the club was relegated to J2 League, he move to Vissel Kobe in 2001.
+However, the club was relegated to the J2 League, and he moved to Vissel Kobe in 2001.
 In 2003, he moved to JEF United Ichihara and in August, he moved to Vegalta Sendai on loan.
 He returned to JEF United Ichihara in 2004.
-However he was diagnosed as Idiopathic Osteonecrosis of Femoral Head (ja) in 2004.
-Although he also played for J2 League club Yokohama FC (2005–06), he could hardly play in the match.
-He retired in August 2006.
+However, he was diagnosed with idiopathic osteonecrosis of the femoral head (ja) in 2004.
+Although he went on to play for J2 League club Yokohama FC (2005–06), he made two appearances and retired in August 2006.

 National team career

-On 15 June 1997, Mochizuki debuted for Japan national team against Turkey. he played at 1999 Copa América and 2000 Asian Cup.
-At Asian Cup, he played in 4 games and scored the winning goal in 2000 AFC Asian Cup Final against Saudi Arabia.
-He was the center of this match for committing a foul led to his team facing a penalty, eventually the Saudis missed out scoring opportunity before himself scored the winning goal.
-He played 15 games and scored 1 goal for Japan until 2001.
+On 15 June 1997, Mochizuki debuted for the Japan national team against Turkey.
+He played at the 1999 Copa América and at the 2000 Asian Cup.
+At the Asian Cup, he played in 4 games and scored the winning goal in the 2000 AFC Asian Cup Final against Saudi Arabia.
+Earlier in the match, he had fouled Talal Al-Meshal resulting in a penalty being given to the Saudis, but Hamzah Idris missed from the spot.
+Overall, he played 15 games for the national team.